X1tery/cli-calc/README.md

 ### options:

--v - turn on verbose calculations
+-v/--verbose - turn on verbose calculations

--b base - base the calculator will use
+-b/--base {base} - base the calculator will use

+-B/--base-table - shows the answer in all the common bases